 The more space I took up and the more I shared my experience, the more realized I wasn't alone.
 This is when Fringe(ish) began, a space for those of us who had been pushed to the margins, who were told we weren't enough, or were too much.
 We all deserve to be our whole selves and find community that accepts us as we are.

-Now I help others take up space through movement, self-study, and ritual.
+Now I help others take up space through movement, self-study, and self-care.

 Need my bio?

 Shannon Kaneshige is a yoga practitioner, educator, fat activist, and sociologist.
-As a 500 RYT, they have become known for their expertise in teaching diverse body types and creating options for folks of all mobility levels.
-Shannon helps folks use their movement, meditation, and ritual practices to reconnect with their whole selves.
+As an E-RYT 500, they have become known for their expertise in teaching diverse body types and creating options for folks of all mobility levels.
+Shannon helps folks use their movement, meditation, and self-care practices to reconnect with their whole selves.